-- A. Consistent with the Guild's Purpose, Beginning Weavers provides handson instruction for members new to loom weaving. - B. Frequency of classes, duration of the class, scheduling of classes, and class content are at the discretion of the instructor. - C. Beginning Weavers classes are supported by funding as follows: - Students are responsible for the cost of renting needed equipment from the guild, for class materials, and for the cost of the instructor's time. - 2.
+- A. Consistent with the Guild's Purpose, Beginning Weavers provides handson instruction for members new to loom weaving. - B. Frequency of classes, duration of the class, scheduling of classes, and class content are at the discretion of the instructor. - C. Beginning Weavers classes are supported by funding as follows: - 1.
+Students are responsible for the cost of renting needed equipment from the guild, for class materials, and for the cost of the instructor's time. - 2.
 Guild is responsible for the cost of securing a venue, if a venue is needed, subject to the existing budget for this purpose. - D. Instructor is responsible for the following:

 - 1. Scheduling classes and securing venues when needed. - 2.
 Communicating with students. - 3.
 Participating, with the Committee chair, in the budget process for the Member Education Committee. - 4.
 Following existing Policies and Operational Procedures when handling money, requesting checks, or arranging for venues.
 See Finances, Board of Directors documents. - 5.
-Maintaining class records and evaluations.
+Maintaining class records and evaluations. - E. Items B through D also apply to Beginning Spinners Subcommittee (see III. below).